Reforms of the Hongwu Emperor: Officials

 Confucian-educated officials were limited to managerial positions within the state administration.
 The day-to-day administrative tasks and paperwork were left to lower-ranking employees and helpers, who were typically recruited from the local population.
-In fact, there were four times as many of these employees as there were officials.
+These employees outnumbered officials by roughly four to one.

-As a result of the Emperor's efforts to save money, the salaries of officials and the incomes of members of the imperial family were reduced to approximately one-fifth of what they were under previous dynasties.
+The Emperor's efforts to save money reduced the salaries of officials and the incomes of members of the imperial family to approximately one-fifth of their levels under previous dynasties.
 Additionally, officials were often paid in debased paper money or forced to accept non-essential items such as paintings, calligraphy, and pepper instead of necessary items like rice, cloth, cash, and precious metals.
 Furthermore, officials and officers, as well as their families and relatives, were prohibited from engaging in trade or lending money.
 This created a significant challenge for those at the lower levels of the hierarchy, as they were often unable to support themselves without the financial assistance of their more affluent relatives.

 Currency

 Inflation at the end of the Yuan dynasty led to the abandonment of paper money in favor of grain as the primary medium of exchange.
 Copper (effectively bronze) coins were also used during this time.
-In 1361, the Hongwu Emperor began producing his own coins, known as Dazhong Tongbao, in five different denominations: 1 wen, 2, 3, 5, and 10 multiples.
+In 1361, the Hongwu Emperor, then a rebel leader, began producing his own coins, known as Dazhong Tongbao, in five different denominations: 1 wen, 2, 3, 5, and 10 multiples.
 However, this small emission did not have a significant economic impact and was mainly a symbol of political independence for his department.
-The opening of mints in conquered territories was seen as a sign of complete subjugation.
+The opening of mints in conquered territories was seen as a sign of complete subjugation to his regime.
 In the 1360s, the Hongwu Emperor's government did not have much control over the economy and allowed old coins to continue circulating while leaving pricing decisions to the market.

 The production of coins in Ming China was not as significant as it had been in previous dynasties due to their limited use.
 In the early Ming period, coins were mainly circulated in the southern and southeastern regions of the country, where state coins from the Mongol era were still in use.
 It was not until the second quarter of the 15th century that coins began to be used in the northwest.